Lajos Kossuth: Escape and tour of Britain and United States

 Kossuth's time in power was at an end.
 A solitary fugitive, he crossed the Ottoman frontier.
-He was hospitably received by the Ottoman authorities, who, supported by the British, refused, notwithstanding the threats of the allied emperors, to surrender him and other fugitives to Austria.
+He was hospitably received by the Ottoman authorities, who were supported by the British.
+The Ottomans refused to surrender him and other fugitives to Austria, notwithstanding the threats of the allied emperors.
 In January 1850, he was removed from Vidin, where he had been kept under house arrest, to Shumen, and thence to Kütahya in Asia Minor.
-There, he was joined by his children, who had been confined at Pressburg (present-day Bratislava); his wife (a price had been set on her head) had joined him earlier, having escaped in disguise.
+There, he was joined by his children, who had been confined at Pressburg; his wife (a price had been set on her head) had joined him earlier, having escaped in disguise.

 On 10 August 1851 the release of Kossuth was decided by the Sublime Porte, in spite of threats by Austria and Russia.
-The US Congress approved having Kossuth come there, and on 1 September 1851, he boarded the ship USS Mississippi at Smyrna (present-day Izmir, Turkey) with his family and fifty exiled followers.
+The United States Congress approved having Kossuth come there, and on 1 September 1851, he boarded the ship USS Mississippi at Smyrna, with his family and fifty exiled followers.

-The Magyar asked the crew of Mississippi to leave the shipboard at Gibraltar.
+The Hungarian asked the crew of Mississippi to leave the shipboard at Gibraltar.
 During his journey on board the American frigate Mississippi on his way to London, an enormous French crowd waited to welcome Kossuth at the port of Marseille.
-However the French authorities did not allow the dangerous revolutioner to come ashore.
+However the French authorities did not allow the dangerous revolutionary to come ashore.
 At Marseille, Kossuth sought permission to travel through France to England, but Prince-President Louis Napoleon denied the request.
 Kossuth protested publicly, and officials saw that as a blatant disregard for the neutral position of the United States.